Different Types of Shock: Signs, Symptoms, Treatment, & Causes

 - Moist skin

-Common Causes of Different Types of Shock
+Common Causes of Shock

-Causes of different types of shock may include:
+Causes of shock may include:

 - Massive infection or an anaphylactic or severe allergic reaction may also cause shock from vasodilation.